Canada1Water/canada1water.github.io/e1w/calendar.md

 ---
 layout: page
-title: Calendar
+title: Modules
-description: Listing of course modules and topics.
+description: Course modules and learning materials.
+nav_order: 3
+has_children: true
 ---

-# Calendar
+# Course Modules

+This course is organized into 10 comprehensive modules, each designed to build your expertise in data management for HydroGeoSphere modeling.

 {% for module in site.modules %}
 {{ module }}